-If you are a registered stockholder, you may vote in person at the Annual Meeting or by proxy without attending the meeting.
-To vote by proxy, please mark, date, sign, and return the proxy card you received with this proxy statement in the enclosed envelope.
+If you are a registered stockholder as of the close of business on the Record Date, you may vote in person at the Annual Meeting or by proxy without attending the meeting.
+Stockholders whose shares are registered in their own names may vote (1) by returning a proxy card, (2) via the Internet, or (3) by telephone.
+Specific instructions to be followed by any registered stockholder interested in voting via the Internet or by telephone are set forth on the enclosed proxy card.
+The Internet and telephone voting procedures are designed to authenticate the stockholder's identity and to allow the stockholder to vote his or her shares and confirm that his or her voting instructions have been properly recorded.
+If you do not wish to vote via the Internet or telephone, please complete, date, sign, and return the proxy card you received with this proxy statement in the enclosed envelope.
 If you sign and return the proxy card but do not give any instructions, your shares will be voted by the persons named in the proxy card in accordance with the recommendations of the Board of Directors given below.